 Front Porch Fall Decor:

 Decorating outdoors for Fall means decorating my front porch.
-I haven’t begun quite yet, but will be adding a fall wreath or swag to the front door in the next week or two.
-I also switch out my pillow covers and add a couple of fall colored throws in addition.
+I switch out my pillow covers with seasonal throw pillows and add a couple of fall colored cozy throws in addition.
 It is a given that geraniums and coleus will be replaced with chrysanthemums.
+Pumpkins and corn husks will join in to celebrate the fall season.

 If you have beautiful Fall leaves where you are (or even if you only have brown ones like I do), you might want to try this nearly free Fall garland!
-It is really easy, and a great way to get the entire family involved!
+This seasonal garland is an inexpensive decoration that is really easy, and a great way to get the entire family involved!

 Decorating indoors for Fall: